servian/hashiqube/hashicorp/README.md

 For independent teams and small to medium-sized businesses, Terraform Cloud is also available as a hosted service at https://app.terraform.io.

+__Make sure you get a Terraform Licence file and place it in hashicorp directory e.g hashicorp/ptfe-license.rli__

+When you run `vagrant up --provision-with terraform-enterprise` system logs and docker logs will be followed, the output will be in read, don't worry.
+This is for status output, __the installation takes a while__.
+The output will end when Terraform Enterprise is ready.

+Once done, you will see __++++ To finish the installation go to http://10.9.99.10:8800__

 ![Terraform Enterprise](images/terraform-enterprise.png?raw=true "Terraform Enterprise")
 ![Terraform Enterprise](images/terraform-enterprise_logged_in.png?raw=true "Terraform Enterprise") `vagrant up --provision-with terraform-enterprise`